yochaigal/cairn/localizations/belarusian.md

 **Honeyclasp** , 3 charges.
 A rusted ring that shrinks the bearer to 6" tall.
 Recharge: place in a thimble-sized cup of royal jelly.

 **Falconer's Friend** , 1 charge.
-A bolt-shaped wand carrying the _Haste_ spell.
+A bolt-shaped wand carrying the _Хуткасць_ spell.
 Recharge: fire from a crossbow and recover.

 **Staff of Silence** , 1 charge.
 This blackened rod temporarily disables all magic within 50ft.
 Recharge: bathe in the light of a full moon.